-Avoid the use of virgin oil-based synthetic materials (such as virgin polyester or nylon) and when using recycled oil-based synthetic materials efforts should be made to limit its use and bring awareness about microfibre pollution.
+Prohibit any use Polyvinyl chloride (PVC) and where possible avoid the use of virgin oil-based synthetic materials (such as polyester or nylon).

+When using recycled materials, prioritise the use of post-consumer recycled sources, and when using recycled synthetic materials, efforts should be made to bring awareness about microfibre pollution.